-Other than a few All-Star players, the rookie class in 2006 is relatively disappointing.
+Besides a few All-Star players, the rookie class in 2006 is relatively disappointing.
 Top options include Clayton Kershaw, Justin Upton, Evan Longoria, and Jon Lester.
-Technically, Hanley Ramirez and Matt Kemp also have their first official rookie cards in 2006 products, but most collectors do not consider these to be true rookie cards.
+Technically, Hanley Ramirez and Matt Kemp also have their first official rookie cards in 2006 products, but most collectors do not consider these true rookie cards.
 Also in 2006, Allen & Ginter returned after a considerable absence under the Topps brand to much acclaim.

 2006 Bowman Chrome saw a major shift as Prospects with no major league experience were given a separate insert set, graying the definitions of what some consider to be rookie cards.
 Key autographs in the set include Prince Fielder, Justin Upton and Alex Gordon.